Megacapitalism: an Alternate Theory of the State

 In a megacapitalist system, it is not necessary that the government has an absolute monopoly - that is to say, it is not necessary that a megacapitalist state is the only capitalist enterprise.
 There may be other corporations, including other investment firms.
 But of these, the government will strive to be the largest.

 In any capitalist system, there are bound to be larger and smaller firms.
-Almost by definition, there will be a firm that is the largest.
-We can call this largest investment firm the state.
+But almost by definition, there will be a firm that is the largest.
+In a megacapitalist system, we call this largest investment firm the state.
 Or, more precisely, we can say that the largest investment firm and the state overlap - one may partially include the other, but they need not be identical.
 Indeed, there may be a quite complex system of "public/private partnerships".
+The very large investment firm that is built and maintained by the state I will nickname "MegCap".

 And just because the state strives to be the largest investment firm does not necessarily imply that it will always succeed.
 There may be quite stiff competition from other corporations in some areas.